 The well-documented network of historical rock art sites and breathtaking scenery has become a popular tourist trail for visitors in ships, launches and sailing craft following the coast line from Broome to the Western Australian Territory border.

 The sea route includes three important marine parks populated with humpback wales, dugongs, dolphins, turtles and other sea fauna.
 DAC has established a team of rangers to oversee the protection of a broad range of flora and fauna.

-DAC country includes the famous Horizontal Falls – a remarkable tidal zone – north of Derby.
+Dambimangari country includes the famous Horizontal Falls – a remarkable tidal zone – north of Derby.

 The region was once described by renowned natural historian David Attenborough as one of the natural wonders of the world.

 As traditional custodians, Dambimangari people have a cultural obligation to care for country, including the security of important sites, the welfare of its plant and animal species.

 This is reflected in the region’s inclusion on the National Heritage list.

 Visiting Dambimangari Country

 Dambimangari has established two pricing structures for people wishing to visit.
 If you are free, independent travellers, what we term recreational boaties, we charge $35 per vessel per trip, no matter how many people are onboard, or how long you stay.
 You need to tell us before you go, where you intend to go, and how long you plan to stay.

 If you are a commercial tour operator you must purchase enough passes for each of your passengers at $90 per person for each trip.